elementor/elementor-developers-docs/src/finder/remove-finder-categories.md

 # Remove Finder Categories

-Developers can use the `elementor/finder/categories` filter hook to remove entire finder categories along with all their items.
+Developers can use the `elementor/finder/categories` filter hook to remove entire finder categories, along with all their items.

 ## Removing Categories